pestphp/docs/datasets.md

 })->with(['enunomaduro@gmail.com', 'other@example.com']);
 ```

-The test descriptions in Pest datasets are informative, outlining the parameters used in each test, aiding in understanding the data and identifying issues if a test fails.
+When running your tests, Pest will automatically add informative test descriptions to tests that use datasets, outlining the parameters used in each test, aiding in understanding the data and identifying issues if a test fails.

 ```php
 ✓ it has emails with (enunomaduro@gmail.com)
 ✓ it has emails with (other@example.com)
 ```

-Naturally, it is possible to supply multiple arguments by presenting an array of arguments.
+Naturally, it is possible to supply multiple arguments by providing an array containing arrays of arguments.

 ```php
 it('has emails', function ($name, $email) {